 - Do not include the word page or the abbreviation p. or pg.

 Use the first author’s name and “et al.”, which means “and others.”

 Two sources may support one point that you have summarized; include both sources in the citation.
 Separate the works with a semi-colon.

 (Paglia 175; Miller 28)

 When referring to works of literature, it is often preferable to specify location by some designation other than page number – for example, act, scene, and line for drama, or stanza, canto or book, for long poems.
-For many short poems, line designation alone is used.
+For many short poems, line designation alone is used; use the word line before the number for clarity in your citation.
 Use Arabic numerals (unless your instructor prefers Roman numerals).